deltachat/deltachat-pages/_posts/2025-05-anonymous-usage-reporting.md

 We are interested in numbers like:

-- How many of your contacts have a green checkmark, and how many of these were introduced by personally scanning a QR code, rather than introduced by someone else?
+- How many contacts are introduced by personally scanning a QR code?
-- How many of your messages are sent to contacts with a green checkmark?
+- Which versions of Delta Chat are being used?
-- Whether features like disappearing messages are used
+- How many messages are unencrypted?

-The full list of statistics we want to collect at first is here: XXX
+The full list of statistics we want to collect at first is here: XXX (do we want this?)

 No personally identifiable information is sent, only statistics about your usage of Delta Chat